About Las Positas College

 Las Positas College's Planning and Budget Cycle

 Las Positas College believes in a clear, transparent, and accountable planning and budget cycle.
-The timing of the activities and processes of the planning and budget cycle were developed to align with the state budget cycle as well regulatory requirements for the adoption of the College’s budget.
+The timing of the activities and processes of the planning and budget cycle was developed to align with the state budget cycle as well as regulatory requirements for the adoption of the College’s budget.
 The planning and budget cycle is comprised of four processes: Program Review, College Planning, Resource Allocation, and Budget Development.
 In addition, assessment of planning and budget occur throughout the whole cycle to ensure the effectiveness of the activities and processes.

 Program Review Process

-Program reviews are written each fall, summarized by division/area, and forwarded to the Integrated Planning Committee.
+Program reviews are written each fall, summarized by division/area, and forwarded to the Institutional Planning and Effectiveness Committee.
 Each program in the areas of instruction, student services and administration completes a Program Review at least onceevery three years, with updates written during intervening years.
 In this review, programs describe their achievements, struggles and future plans.
 They draw on data from a number of sources: institutional data regarding enrollment and success, external data from the governmentor advisory boards, and internal program data such as surveys or student interviews.
 Program Review is amajor locus for reportingand reflecting upon Student Learning Outcomedata and incorporating that data into program planning.
 Program Reviews are read by the Program Review Committee and division deans.
 Each dean (or vice president when appropriate) then writes a division Program Review summary, with the help of the program review committee.
 This Dean's Summary is reviewed by the members of the division who may suggest revisions.
-The finalized Dean's Summary is sent to the Integrated Planning Committee for use in creating college planning priorities.
+The finalized Dean's Summary is sent to the Institutional Planning and Effectiveness Committee for use in creating college planning priorities.

 College Planning Process